 I had to take this DVD out of the wrapper after 20 years.
 This is not a great movie, but I don’t hate it.
 I don’t like the whole hippie aspect of it, just because to me it doesn’t go with Elvis (and I’m sure he didn’t like that part either).
 Although I do enjoy the performance of “Sing Your Children Sing.”
 Elvis plays a navy man diving for buried treasure.
 Dodie Marshall and Pat Priest costar, as does Schneider from One Day at a Time.

 DOUBLE TROUBLE 1967

 I always get this movie confused with Kissin Cousins, but it is WAY worse.
 I just think a movie about twins should be called Double Trouble – plus the poster for the movie has twin Elvises on it.
 Anyway in Double Trouble, Elvis plays a singer with two girls, a killer and jewel thief chasing him in England.
 Annette Day and Yvonne Romain costar.
-I would be very happy never to watch this movie again.

 * CLAMBAKE 1967